Modeling Schr\"odinger equation diffraction with generalized function potentials and initial values: Introduction

-Section 2 then discusses the details of the mathematical regularization modeling for the potential and the initial values in Subsections 2.1 and 2.2, while Subsections 2.3 and 2.4 establish the key spectral properties of these regularizations and ensure the applicability of basic methods from scattering theory.
-Section 3 makes an effort to connect the regularization and generalized function set-up more directly with various approximations or calculational simplifications employed in physics texts on such problem.
+Section 2 discusses the details of the mathematical regularization modeling for the potential and the initial values, while Section 3 establishes the key spectral properties of these regularizations and ensures the applicability of basic methods from scattering theory.
+Section 4 makes an effort to relate the regularization and generalized function set-up with various approximations or calculational simplifications employed successfully in physics.